Tech Trek 2022

-3. Recommended girls (whose parents sign the form) receive an application to fill out and a question on which to write a short essay.
-(Just like applying to college—it is good practice).
+- Recommended girls (whose parents sign the form) receive an application to fill out, and a writing prompt for completing a short essay.
+(Just like applying to college, it is good practice).

 Can I pay for my daughter to attend Tech Trek?

 There is no opportunity for parents to pay their daughter’s way to attend.
 Tech Trek is a scholarship-only program.
 All attendees must be selected by their teacher and go through an application process with a branch of AAUW CA. Girls chosen to be campers will be awarded a scholarship to attend.